 Low sperm motility – what is it?

-During the last couple of years, men’s sperm motility has been a regular topic of interest amongst fertility scientists.
-The low sperm motility among men contributes to the rise in couples needing fertility treatment in their pursuit of a child.
-In this blog post, we examine what low sperm motility is, typical causes, and how to improve it.
+During the last couple of years, men’s sperm quality has been a regular topic of interest amongst fertility scientists.
+The low sperm quality among men contributes to the rise in couples needing fertility treatment in their pursuit of a child.
+Sperm quality is defined by a lot of factors, such as the size and shape of the sperm cell, how many active cells per million, and if they are motile.
+In this blog post, we examine what sperm motility is, the typical causes of low sperm motility, and how to improve it.

 What is low sperm motility?